Unit 3: Calculus — Class 12 Applied Maths | MCQs, Solved Examples & Case Studies

 y = log|(x + y + 1)/2|

 Context: A company manufactures electronic components.
-The total cost function (in thousands of rupees) for producing x units (in hundreds) is given by:
+The total cost function (in thousands of rupees) for producing x units (in hundreds) is:

 C(x) = 2x³ − 15x² + 36x + 10